Welcome to the Strutts Community Project web site.

 Click the image to read the article.

 Little did Janet, and the rest of us, know all those years ago how much of our lives the project was going to occupy.
-Just to give a little taste of how important Strutts has become to Belper we had 590 bookings with 123 differing customers in October this year, most come once a week every week during term time.
+Just to give a little taste of how important Strutts has become to Belper we had 590 bookings with 123 differing customers in October this year (2018 - it's 642 for 138 customer this year 2019 so still growing!), most come once a week every week during term time.
 Everybody and everything from the local Health Trust down to a Welsh Language group, from a Wedding to a Funeral has happened in Strutts this last month.

 The term time thing was something we never anticipated, nowadays we are a little quieter when the schools are closed but apart from Sundays and bank holidays we are pretty much open.
 It seems the link with the building being a school is going to continue for many more years and that is lovely.
 There are a number of magic things about Strutts: The number of people who come in and say “That's my mum or grand dad on that honers board” or isn't “This a beautiful building” being two of the best.